chrisjbrown/react-books/README.md

+FYI I wanted to deploy this to gh-pages but I'm using react-router with the BrowserRouter and using pushState which doesn't play nice with gh-page.

+you can run the project locally by running

+`npm start`

 # React books assignment - post analysis

 I started by choosing two of the enhancements that I would work on.
 I found these two interesting